antoniablair/stats-engagement/README.md

 Check out the [application on Heroku](https://stats-engagement.herokuapp.com/).

-In this UI, answering certain questions affects the level of certain 'tokens', such as health or happiness.
+In this mini game, answering certain questions affects the level of certain 'tokens', such as health or happiness.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The front-end is a React application, with Node and Express for the backend, as well as an admin panel generated with Forest Lumber.
 The react component styles are handled with Aphrodite and react-animations.